Recruiting | 8Min Read

 For example, if 280 candidates started the application process and 210 of them actually completed it, then the Application Completion Rate would be calculated as (210/280) x 100 = 75%.

-Why Measuring Application Completion Rate is Important?
+Why Measuring this recruiting metric is Important?

 This recruitment metric offers important insights into the user experience of the application process.
 This way, it enables the recruiters to understand and identify improvement areas in their application process.